cassiohg/tracklist/README.md

       // results is a list of tag objects
     });

-One property is attachec to the results that's not from a tag name: "filepath", or the path to the file.
+One property is attached to the results that's not from a tag name: "filepath", or the path to the file.

 ## License: